-It is recommended by Diabetes Australia that persons with diabetes should have at least an annual foot check-up.
-It doesn't matter if you are on Insulin injections or only diet controlled, get them checked by one of our Podiatrists at least annually or more regularly if recommended.
+It is recommended by Diabetes Australia that persons with diabetes should have at 6 monthly foot check-up.
+Regardless of what type of diabetes you have get your feet checked by one of our Podiatrists at least every 6 months or more regularly if recommended.

 What effect does diabetes have on feet?